-The solar photovoltaic (PV) system at Elmonica Elementary School is one of three similar renewable energy systems installed on Beaverton School District (BSD) school buildings in 2011.
-These projects are a public-private partnership with the solar panels funded and installed by private energy investors and the schools providing roof space.
-BSD will benefit from free solar power generated by these PV systems for 15 years reducing purchases of electricity from PGE and saving the District about $30,000 each year in electricity costs.
-The PV system installed on this roof is rated to produce about 100,000 kWh of electricity per year under our sun and weather conditions.
-In addition, educational materials and data from the PV system is available to all District teachers for classroom work with students.
+The photovoltaic (PV) system installed at Elmonica Elementary School is one of three similar PV systems installed on Beaverton School District (BSD) school buildings in 2011.
+These projects are a public-private partnership that combines private energy investor funding and the donated roof space from each school.
+The partnership provides BSD with free solar power generated by the PV systems for 15 years, saving the District about $30,000.00 each year in electricity costs.
+The system installed on the Beaverton Health and Science School roof is rated to produce about 100,000 kilowatt-hours of electricity per year.

 Through the award of a Renewable Classroom PLUS project from Solar 4R Schools™, the school has transformed the school's existing PV system into an interactive classroom tool while building a community of dedicated renewable energy educators.
 Energy monitoring of their PV system and system performance display at Solar4RSchools.org gives classrooms nationwide the ability to chart, graph and analyze the system’s performance for educational purposes.
 A touchscreen kiosk placed within the school is designed to engage school visitors, parents, students and teachers in the science and benefits of solar energy by allowing them to interact with the system's real-time energy production data and key facts about how solar power works.